crossplane/crossplane/design/one-pager-helm-provider.md

 would mean a cleaner codebase and by implementing using crossplane-runtime (e.g. managed reconciler, kubernetes native providers), we can provide a first class crossplane experience.

+### Triggering a Helm Upgrade Based on Rendered Templates

+Considering we want to support [`post rendering`](https://helm.sh/docs/topics/advanced/#post-rendering), relying on rendered manifests sounds like a good idea:

+1. Regardless of the chart version or user provided configuration, render chart via `helm template` and apply post rendering representing the desired state.
+1. Get last `Release` and compare `Relase.Manifest` with the desired manifest
+1. If not same, run `helm upgrade`

+However, this approach is not valid always.
+Usage of [random string generators](https://github.com/helm/charts/search?q=randAlphaNum&type=Code) in the templates would break this approach by generating a new random value resulting changes in the desired manifest per `helm template` run despite an upgrade is not necessary.

 ## Feature Roadmap

 |  | First Version (MVP) | v1.0 | Future Consideration |